mkmicik/CMPUT404-assignment-css-hell/README.md

 =============================
 Summary
 ==========
 First, I selected my 3 html files to modify.
-They all contain images.
+Some contain images, some do not.
 First, I removed all of the inline css in each HTML file so that it would not interfere with my custom css.
 I then added a link to my custom css in each files header.

-The custom header contains styles for each of the following HTML elements:
+Summary of Style Changes:

+body:
+    - changed to a custom font (Tangerine) from Google Fonts that mimics 'Old-Fashioned' handwriting
+    - changed the color of the background to a 'Antique White' color to make the doc look aged aligned all headers and non-paragraph text in the center of the page
+    - added a margin around the page to mimic a page's margin

+pre:
+    - reduced font weight to 100
+    - italicized the text

+h1:
+    - changed the font to serif to make it more readable
+    - first letter is 3x larger, has a border around it (double border)
+    - italisized the font
+    - increased margins

+h2, h3, h4, h5, h6:
+    - first letter is 3x larger, has a border around it (double border)
+    - underline these headers

+p:
+    - align all text to the left, inherits all other text attributes from body

+a:
+    - font color changed to black

+table:
+    - increase the width to 100% so that tables can be centered

+tr:
+    - center table rows

+img:
+    - centered the images
+    - got rid of borders
+    - set the opacity to 50%, this gives it a faded appearance, which helps it look aged

+hr:
+    - changed the border to double
-	- p
+    - increased the width
+    - changed color to black

 When rendered in the CSS files, they create somewhat of an 'old-fashioned' look as specified in the assignment specs.Screenshots were captured and saved in the same directory as the HTML and CSS files in the Part1 directory of the repo.